sebastianduchene/BETS_code_data/readme.md

 - treponema.fasta - sequence alignment for _T. pallidum_ data set.
 - small_simulations* - these folders contain the xml files for simulations under the corresponding prior on the population size parameter of the constant-size coalescent.

+All analyses were conducted with BEASTv1.10.5 pre-release (now BEASTv10.5.0).
+A guide to running BEAST can be found here: https://beast.community/getting_started No additional packages are required.